vinicgoulart/ecommerceapi/README.md

 To retrieve comments from an item, GET to => /comment/:idItem. <br/>
 To create a comment, POST to => /comment/:idItem. <br/>
 To delete a comment, DELETE to => /comment/:idItem. <br/>

+## Frontend version
+You can find the frontend version [here](https://github.com/vinicgoulart/ecommercefront).